In the following section, Set Theory, Topology and Nonstandard Analysis are presupposed.

 Remark: If \(m\) is too large, it will be appropriately decreased computationally.
 Coding quaternions enables concerted matrix multiplication in the cloud by comparing simultaneously.

-Theorem: Intex methods solve almost every solvable LP with inter-/extrapolations in \(\mathcal{O}({\vartheta}^3)\).
+Theorem: Intex methods solve every solvable LP and remove redundant constraints in \(\mathcal{O}({\vartheta}^3)\).

 Remark: Details are only published when no misuse for non-transparent or bad decisions must be feared.
 Simplex method and face algorithm4Pan, Ping-Qi: Linear Programming Computation; 1st Ed.; 2014; Springer; New York., p.
 580 f. solve LPs faster for small \(m\) and \(n\).
 Intex methods are faster than all known (worst-case) LP-algorithms in \(\mathcal{O}(\omega^{37/18}\vartheta)\).
-Rounding errors provoked in \(b\) and \(c\) make any solution unique.
+Optimising it for distributed computing in \({}^{\nu}\mathbb{R}^{\nu}\) reduces the runtime to \(\mathcal{O}(1)\).

-Remark: If necessary, the same small modulus relaxes constraints temporarily.
-The runtime for \(m, n \in {}^{\nu}\mathbb{N}^*\) is \(\mathcal{O}(dmn)\).
-Optimising it for distributed computing in \({}^{\nu}\mathbb{R}^{\nu}\) reduces it to \(\mathcal{O}(1)\).
+Remark: Rounding errors provoked in \(b\) and \(c\) make the solution unique.
 Integer solutions \(v_j\) satisfying \(\acute{v}_0 \le \lfloor v_j \rfloor – v_j\) prove them successful for (mixed) integer problems and (non-) convex (Pareto) optimisation (according to nature5Vasuki, A: Nature-Inspired Optimization Algorithms; 1st Ed.; 2020; CRC Press; Boca Raton.).
+Numbers of length \(\mathcal{O}({\omega})\) can only be processed in \(\mathcal{O}(\vartheta)\) as is generally known.
+The following results can also be easily transferred to complex numbers:

 Conclusion: LP max \(\{{||x – {x}^{o}||}_{1} : {c}^{T}x = {c}^{T}{x}^{o}, Ax \le b, x – {x}^{o} \in {[-1, 1]}^{n}, x \in {}^{\omega}\mathbb{R}_{\ge 0}^{n}\}\) can determine for the first solution \({x}^{o}\) any second one in \(\mathcal{O}({\vartheta}^3)\) where \({y}^{o}\) may be treated analogously.\(\square\)